blackducksoftware/exponential-backoff-tool/README.md

 Local parameters override global parameters.
 * `-k, --kill`
 Fail the `eb` 75% of the time without running anything.
 Useful in testing expressions or intermittent failures.
+* `-p, --perfom-on-failure`
+*(String)* A command to run whenever the original command fails.
+This command does not exponentially backoff and is intended for cleanup to keep the original command working (such as a command that touchs a file when it runs with the intent of populating it, it fails, and then a subsequent run fails because the file was touched)
 * `-r, --retries`
 *(Intger)* The number of times to retry the command (Default: -1)
 * `-a, --retry-on-all`